marcelotduarte/cx_Freeze/doc/src/bdist_dmg.rst

    * - .. option:: volume_label
      - Volume label of the DMG disk image
    * - .. option:: applications_shortcut
-     - Boolean for whether to include shortcut to Applications in the DMG disk image
+     - Boolean for whether to include shortcuts to Applications in the DMG disk image
    * - .. option:: silent (-s)
      - suppress all output except warnings